Romani people: Genetic evidence

-Genetic findings in 2012 suggest the Romani originated in northwestern India and migrated as a group.
-According to the study, the ancestors of present scheduled castes and scheduled tribes populations of northern India, traditionally referred to collectively as the Ḍoma, are the likely ancestral populations of modern European Roma.
+Genetic findings in 2012 suggest the Roma originated in northwestern India and migrated as a group.
+According to the study, the ancestors of present scheduled caste and scheduled tribe populations of northern India, traditionally referred to collectively as the Ḍoma, are the likely ancestral populations of modern European Roma.
+However, according to scholars like Ian Hancock, it has also been speculated that they could have been from high-caste like Jats and Rajputs.

-In December 2012, additional findings appeared to confirm the "Roma came from a single group that left northwestern India about 1,500 years ago".
-They reached the Balkans about 900 years ago and then spread throughout Europe.
-The team also found the Roma to display genetic isolation, as well as "differential gene flow in time and space with non-Romani Europeans".
+In December 2012, additional findings appeared to confirm that the "Roma came from a single group that left northwestern India about 1,500 years ago".
+According to the study, they reached the Balkans about 900 years ago and then spread throughout Europe.
+The team also found that the Roma displayed genetic isolation, as well as "differential gene flow in time and space with non-Romani Europeans".

-Genetic research published in European Journal of Human Genetics "has revealed that over 70% of males belong to a single lineage that appears unique to the Roma".
+Genetic research published in the European Journal of Human Genetics "has revealed that over 70% of males belong to a single lineage that appears unique to the Roma".

 Genetic evidence supports the medieval migration from India.
-The Romani have been described as "a conglomerate of genetically isolated founder populations", while a number of common Mendelian disorders among Romanies from all over Europe indicates "a common origin and founder effect".
-A 2020 whole-genome study confirmed the Northwest Indian origins, and also confirmed substantial Balkan and Middle Eastern ancestry.
+The Roma have been described as "a conglomerate of genetically isolated founder populations", while a number of common Mendelian disorders among Roma from all over Europe indicates "a common origin and founder effect".
+A 2020 whole-genome study confirmed the northern Indian origins, and also confirmed substantial Balkan and Middle Eastern ancestry amongst Roma in Central and Eastern Europe.
+The study also included a sample of Roma from Spain and Lithuania, which revealed significantly higher levels of European ancestry.

 A study from 2001 by Gresham et al. suggests "a limited number of related founders, compatible with a small group of migrants splitting from a distinct caste or tribal group".
 The same study found that "a single lineage... found across Romani populations, accounts for almost one-third of Romani males".
-A 2004 study by Morar et al. concluded that the Romani population "was founded approximately 32–40 generations ago, with secondary and tertiary founder events occurring approximately 16–25 generations ago".
+A 2004 study of Roma in Central and Eastern Europe and Spain by Morar et al. concluded that the Romani population "was founded approximately 32–40 generations ago, with secondary and tertiary founder events occurring approximately 16–25 generations ago".

 Haplogroup H-M82 is a major lineage cluster in the Balkan Romani group, accounting for approximately 60% of the total.
-Haplogroup H is uncommon in Europe but present in the Indian subcontinent and Sri Lanka.
+Haplogroup H is uncommon in Europe but present in the Indian subcontinent.

 A study of 444 people representing three ethnic groups in North Macedonia found mtDNA haplogroups M5a1 and H7a1a were dominant in Romanies (13.7% and 10.3%, respectively).

-Y-DNA composition of Muslim Romani people from Šuto Orizari Municipality in North Macedonia, based on 57 samples:
+Y-DNA composition of Muslim Roma from Šuto Orizari Municipality in North Macedonia, based on 57 samples: